wesmags/wesmags/README.md

 __2D-Forest-Scene is:__

-> The 2D Forest Scene is a 2D pixel art scene set in a forest designed to have a great sense of atmosphere.
-It is built using an advanced framework built from scratch using nothing but python, pygame and other built in modules.
-This framework/library has many useful features which streamline the game creation process.
+> a framework/library that has many useful features which streamline the game creation process.
 > <br>
 > https://github.com/wesmags/2D-Forest-Scene